Alikerin/MakeGIFs/README.md

 # MakeGIFs
-This repository contains code for making GIF from a directory containing images in a numerical order such as 1.png, 2.png, 3.png etc.
+This repository contains Python code for making GIF from a directory containing images in a numerical order such as 1.png, 2.png, 3.png etc.

 To make a GIF simply run main.py with the needed arguments